 - Constructive critique and feedback to in-class performances

 Outcome Assessment Strategies

-- Weekly oral quizzes
+- Exams and quizzes

 Course Content (Themes, Concepts, Issues and Skills)

 - Rhythm and Beaming in Simple and Compound Meters

 - Major Scales